Technology Review

 MIT Technology Review

 • This is today’s edition of The Download, our weekday newsletter that provides a daily dose of what’s going on in the world of technology.
-The 8 worst technology flops of 2025 Welcome to our annual list of the worst, least successful, and simply dumbest technologies of the year.
-We like to think there’s a lesson in every…
+Meet the man hunting the spies in your smartphone In April 2025, Ronald Deibert left all electronic devices at home in Toronto and boarded a plane.
+When he landed in Illinois, he bought…